md-zaman/docker-learning/mosh-notes.md

 4. Container vs Virtual machine \
 A:  `Container`- An isolated environment for running an app. \
     `Virtual machine`- An abstraction of a machine (physical hardware).
-    (Add more from hand written notes from Abhishek Veeramalla)
+    (Add more from hand written notes AV)

 5. Problems with virtual machine? \
 A:  a.
 Each virtual machine needs a `full-blown OS` \